Work Experience Tips

-The best thing about work experience is the practical, hands on learning you get from attending a work place every day.
+The best thing about work experience is the practical, hands-on learning you get from attending a workplace every day.
 Stepping out of the classroom or even out of the house if you have been unemployed entering a new, business environment will teach you skills that employers will love to see on your CV.
 You will gain personal, professional and communication skills that will stand you in good stead for your future.

-Meeting new people can be really difficult, particularly if you have no current connections into the business world.
+Meeting new people can be really difficult, particularly if you have no current connections in the business world.
 Try out work experience as a way of building your contacts, these could be business owners, managers or even fellow colleagues - you never know who you may meet and how you can mutually help each other in the future.
 Remember to hand out business cards, connect on LinkedIn and even get people's contact details.

 6. It looks good.

 This goes without saying but work experience really does look good.
 If it's for your CV, your UCAS application or maybe even to gain a reference, work experience can open a world of doors for you.
-Doing work in an environment you can see yourself working in, boosts your employability rate, your confidence and your knowledge on that industry.
+Doing work in an environment you can see yourself working in, boosts your employability rate, your confidence, and your knowledge on that industry.
 There really is nothing to lose from giving it a go!

-Work experience is a great place to start if you are struggling with gaps on your CV or if you want to try out a new career.
+Work experience is a great place to start if you are struggling with gaps in your CV or if you want to try out a new career.
 However, you find yourself coming into work experience, make sure you make the most out of every opportunity and use all your new skills to your advantage in future paid employment.